rickosborne/cascades/md/05-0-5-descent.md

 I was almost thinking straight again and realized the bottle was connected to my own mask.
 She had another bottle in her hands.
 She'd gotten the kits from storage and had thought to make us both portable, all while I was recovering from my introduction to the wall.
-Holy cow, this woman had her stuff together.
+Damn, this woman had her stuff together.

 "Yeah," and I took it from her, swapping to my left hand after lightning bolts shot up my right from the effort of gripping the tank.